 This mandala is interesting enough to contemplate on its own, but by folding it down we can actually create several smaller mandalas out of this one.
 If you don't understand how to fold this device to make it work, ask any grade school girl!

 NEW and IMPROVED!!
 This is a new version of The Fortune Mandala as of 12/31/2010.
 The old version had a single line of text under each number.
 That single line of text consisted of a line of advice characteristic of the number chosen.
 But it was only one line, and they were all inspired by positive numbers.
 This version gives a separate line of advice for each Quintagram!
 However, there is one bit of confusion that remains.
-This version is called "the life-biased version" because the negative lines of advice are phrased with a life bias in mind... even though they appear under the auspices of the negative icons of the Major Trumps, and their life detracting subheadings.
-In The Numerical Tarot I only illustrate the extreme (a.k.a. "bad") of the negative Major Trumps.
-But I didn't want to use their mitigated alter egos here, so I left the extreme names for each negative Trump, while using mitigated sentiments below them... thus making this a life-biased version... sorta.
+This version is called "the life-biased version" because the negative lines of advice are phrased with a life bias in mind... even though they appear under the auspices of the negative icons of the Major Icons, and their life detracting subheadings.
+In The Numerical Tarot I only illustrate the extreme (a.k.a. "bad") of the negative Major Icons.
+But I didn't want to use their mitigated alter egos here, so I left the extreme names for each negative Icon, while using mitigated sentiments below them... thus making this a life-biased version... sorta.

 This mandala is interesting enough to contemplate on its own, but by folding it down we can actually create several smaller mandalas out of this one.
 Once folded, anyone can invent their own rules for how to use it.
 There are plenty of words to spell out.
 There are "solid line" and "open line" indicators that can be used to randomly generate Quintagrams.
 The hidden panels that are opened up to reveal a fortune contain several words and symbols that can be interpreted.
 Perhaps, before opening the last panel to reveal a fortune, the quarent could be asked one last time to pick a number from 1 to 4, or pick anything of a quantity of four that could then be associated with the four operations of math that would then direct the quarent to a specific Quintagram within the panel of the device that is opened to reveal a fortune.